• Build Louder

 Advocate

-Since 1983, Asheville Habitat has helped 2,100 adults and children build better futures though our Home Repair and Homeownership programs.
-However, 1 in 6 Buncombe County households still spend more than half their income to keep a roof over their heads.
+Since 1983, Asheville Habitat has helped 2,200 adults and children build better futures though our Home Repair and Homeownership programs.
+However, nearly 1 in 3 Buncombe and Madison County households are cost-burdened by housing, struggling to keep a roof over their heads.
 This is unacceptable.

-This is why Asheville Habitat advocates- at the local, state, and federal levels- for smart housing policies that promote access to decent, affordable housing.
+This is why Asheville Habitat advocates to change policies and systems at the local, state, and federal level, to eliminate barriers to adequate and affordable housing.
 Join us, and use your voice to change and challenge systems to create a world where everyone has an equal opportunity to decent housing.

 Cost of Home